Best Postpartum Foods: What to Eat for Recovery, Energy, and Milk Supply

 Galactagogues to Know

 Some foods have been traditionally used to support lactation.
 Barley grass juice and sunflower lecithin are two ingredients with research backing their benefits.
-Barley grass juice helps stimulate milk production, while sunflower lecithin can prevent clogged ducts, a common breastfeeding challenge.
+Barley grass juice is commonly included in foods intended to support breastfeeding, while sunflower lecithin is often used by breastfeeding mothers to help support healthy milk flow and reduce the risk of clogged ducts.

 Moringa: A Nutrient Powerhouse

 Moringa leaves are rich in vitamins and minerals that support both mom and baby.
-Many breastfeeding moms find moringa helps increase milk supply while providing energy.
-It’s a gentle, natural option to add to your diet.
+Some breastfeeding mothers include moringa in their diet because it may help support milk production and energy levels.

 Leafy Greens and Chlorophyll

 Greens like spinach, kale, and barley grass are packed with chlorophyll, iron, and calcium.
 These nutrients are essential for blood health and milk quality.
-Including them regularly can make a difference in how you feel and feed.
+Including them regularly may help support maternal nutrition and breastfeeding health.

 Digestive Enzymes for Baby’s Comfort

 Breastfeeding moms often worry about their baby’s digestion and colic.
-Foods with natural digestive enzymes can help reduce colic symptoms by improving milk quality.
-Ingredients like those found in Daily Dose Greens support gentle digestion for both mom and baby.
+Foods with natural digestive enzymes may help support digestion for some mothers.
+Ingredients like those found in Daily Dose Greens support maternal digestion and overall breastfeeding nutrition.

 Simple Ways to Incorporate These Foods Daily